UH Samaritan Birthing and Women’s Unit Provides Personalized, Quality Care and Education

 Meet Our Team

-With the support of our unit’s skilled nursing staff, a team of four providers with years of combined experience leads our comprehensive women’s health services, caring for both obstetrical patients and gynecological surgery patients:
+With the support of our unit’s skilled nursing staff, a team of five providers with years of combined experience leads our comprehensive women’s health services, caring for both obstetrical patients and gynecological surgery patients:

 For an optimal birthing experience, we offer Childbirth Education Programs.
 Whether you are a rookie or a seasoned veteran, we encourage you to take advantage of these classes, where our certified childbirth educators cover such topics as: